conor19w/Predicting-the-Price-Movements-of-Bitcoin-using-ML/README.md

 # Predicting-the-Price-Movements-of-Bitcoin
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This was for my final year thesis, but really this was just to get my foot in the door when it comes to machine learning.
+This project was for my final year thesis, it was just to get my foot in the door when it comes to machine learning.
 It was just a fun project for a classification problem, In reality the system wouldn't be profitable when you take into account the trading fees.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------